krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - __Dedicated host__ is physical servers dedicated for your use, so you get the actual hardware dedicated for you.
 There's no sharing going on there.
 - __savings plans__ where you can commit to a certain amount of usage for various compute services.
 You have a one or three-year commitment.

+#### Reserved instances:
+- Provides a capacity reservation when used in a __specific AZ__,
+- __Can switch AZ within the same region__
+- Can change the instance size within the __same instance type__

-### Savings Plan
+#### Savings Plan
 With Compute Savings Plan, you can get a significant discount (up to 66%) on any compute services such as EC2, Lambda, and Fargate Containers.

 So, the compute savings plan applies to both server-based and serverless computing.
 Reservation applies only to EC2 instances and does not cover serverless usage.

-### Amazon EC2

-Reserved instances:
-- Provides a capacity reservation when used in a __specific AZ__,
-- __Can switch AZ within the same region__
-- Can change the instance size within the __same instance type__

-You can modify the following attributes of an instance only when it is stopped:
-- Instance type.
-- User data.
-- Kernel.
-- RAM disk

 ### Architecture Patterns